 What caliper painting costs in Los Angeles

-Here are our real prices at Hussle Customz as of 2026.
+Here are our real starting prices at Hussle Customz as of 2026.
 These are per set — all four calipers, fully removed, prepped, painted, clear coated, and reinstalled.

 | Service | Starting Price |